dh-trier/wlv/msr/wlv-docs.md

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): agentRole, ref, url

 ### alcohol

 (no data)

-- Frequency: tbc.
-- Children: tbc.
+- Child element(s): This element has no children.
-- Attributes: tbc.
+- Attribute(s): alcoholNorm

 ### background

 (no data)

-- Frequency: tbc.
-- Children: tbc.
+- Child element(s): This element has no children.
-- Attributes: tbc.
+- Attribute(s): backgroundStyle

 ### barrelNumber

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): This element has no attributes.

 ### collection

 The wine label collection the label belongs to.

-- Frequency: tbc.
-- Children: tbc.
+- Child element(s): This element has no children.
-- Attributes: tbc.
+- Attribute(s): collectionID

 ### collectionContext

 Any information that describes the individual label in the context of the collection, for example its location in the collection.

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): pageID, scanID

 ### comments

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): This element has no attributes.

 ### conservation

 (no data)

-- Frequency: tbc.
-- Children: tbc.
+- Child element(s): This element has no children.
-- Attributes: tbc.
+- Attribute(s): conservationNorm

 ### controlNumber

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): ref, controlNumberType

 ### curation

 Information on the curation process of the wine label description.

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): curatorID, curationDate, curationUpdate

 ### dating

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): year, notBefore, notAfter, certainty

 ### figure

 (figure) Any visual, figurative element on the label.
 The label is classified as to its type and position using the attributes.
 It can be described in the element content using a simple list of terms mentioning each recognizable element of the figure.
 (In a future iteration of WLV, a controlled vocabulary of visual elements commonly found on wine labels will be made available for this purpose.)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): figureNum, figureType, figurePosition

 ### frame

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): frameType, frameStyle, frameColor

 ### label

 (no data)

-- Frequency: tbc.
-- Children: tbc.
+- Child element(s): comments, labelPart, provenance
-- Attributes: tbc.
+- Attribute(s): labelType

 ### labelNumber

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): This element has no attributes.

 ### labelPart

 (label part) Any physically separate part of the label.

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): physical, visual, textual
+- Attribute(s): partNum, partType

 ### licence

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): url, licenceAbbr, licenceScope

 ### location

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): locationRole, locationType, locationNorm, locationPosition, figureNum, ref

 ### metadata

 One of two mandatory top-level elements.
 Contains metadata related to the label description itself.

-- Frequency: tbc.
-- Children: tbc.
+- Child element(s): collection, curation, licence, collectionContext, comments
-- Attributes: tbc.
+- Attribute(s): url

 ### otherText

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): textType, textPosition, figureNum

 ### physical

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): shape, sizeH, sizeV, material, printingTechnique

 ### provenance

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): dating, source, scan, conservation
+- Attribute(s): This element has no attributes.

 ### qualityAward

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): ref, wdw, qualityAwardNorm

 ### qualityGrapes

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): ref, wdw, qualityGrapesNorm

 ### qualityHistorical

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): wdw, ref

 ### qualityLabel

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): ref, wdw, qualityLabelType

 ### qualityLevel

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): ref, wdw, qualityLevelNorm

 ### qualityProduction

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): ref, wdw, qualityProductionNorm

 ### scan

 (no data)

-- Frequency: tbc.
-- Children: tbc.
+- Child element(s): This element has no children.
-- Attributes: tbc.
+- Attribute(s): scanID

 ### source

 (no data)

-- Frequency: tbc.
-- Children: tbc.
+- Child element(s): This element has no children.
-- Attributes: tbc.
+- Attribute(s): year

 ### textual

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): wineMillesime, wineOrigin, wineGrapes, wineTaste, wineAging, wineOther, qualityGrapes, qualityLevel, qualityAward, qualityLabel, qualityProduction, qualityHistorical, agent, location, alcohol, volume, controlNumber, barrelNumber, labelNumber, otherText
+- Attribute(s): This element has no attributes.

 ### visual

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): frame, background, figure
+- Attribute(s): This element has no attributes.

 ### volume

 (no data)

-- Frequency: tbc.
-- Children: tbc.
+- Child element(s): This element has no children.
-- Attributes: tbc.
+- Attribute(s): volumeNorm

 ### wineAging

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): wineAgingNorm, ref, wdw

 ### wineColor

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): wineColorNorm, ref, wdw

 ### wineGrapes

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): wineGrapesNorm, ref, wdw

 ### wineMillesime

 (no data)

-- Frequency: tbc.
-- Children: tbc.
+- Child element(s): This element has no children.
-- Attributes: tbc.
+- Attribute(s): wineMillesimeNorm

 ### wineOrigin

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): wineOriginType, wineOriginNorm, wineOriginLocality, ref, url, wdw

 ### wineOther

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): wineOtherType, ref

 ### wineTaste

 (no data)

-- Frequency: tbc.
-- Children: tbc.
-- Attributes: tbc.
+- Child element(s): This element has no children.
+- Attribute(s): ref, wdw

 ### wlv

 The root element in a label description using the Wine Label Vocabulary.

-- Frequency: tbc.
-- Children: tbc.
+- Child element(s): metadata, label
-- Attributes: tbc.
+- Attribute(s): labelID

 ## 2. Attributes included in the WLV